psychemedia/island-storynotes/nurseries_of_vice.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000069/18540729/012/0004
 Hampshire Telegraph - Saturday 29 July 1854

-At the Borough Petty Sessions on Monday, before T. Cooke amnd LE.
-Wacy, Esqrs.— Two sisters, Elton and Caroline Pierce, there charged by P.C.
-Hobbs, under the bye laws, with having been in the streets the previous Wedntesday night, between twelve and one o'clock, as common prostitutes.
+At the Borough Petty Sessions on Monday, before T. Cooke and E. Way, Esqrs.— Two sisters, Ellen and Caroline Pierce, there charged by P.C.
+Hobbs, under the bye laws, with having been in the streets the previous Wednesday night, between twelve and one o'clock, as common prostitutes.
 There was some doubt as to the a identity of Ellen, and she was discharged; the other was convicted in the penalty of 1Os., with 5s. costs, which she instantly paid.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18540826/006/0002